CSteen57/SteenDesk_Help_Desk_Simulation/README.md

 # SteenCorp Help Desk Simulation Lab

-> Simulated help desk environment built on top of the SteenCorp Active Directory domain to demonstrate real-world IT support workflows, ticket handling, and troubleshooting.
+> Simulated help desk environment built on top of the SteenCorp Active Directory domain to demonstrate real-world IT support workflows, ticket handling, SLA awareness, and troubleshooting.

 ---